What are MAPs?

 The choice of GMC as regulator

-The GMC are to take on the role of regulator for PAs and AAs.
-They currently estimate that regulation will be in place towards the end of 2024.
+The GMC are to take on the role of regulator for PAs and AAs, with regulation set to begin towards the end of 2024.

 The DHSC (Department of Health and Social Care) provided the following reasons for their choice.